MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

 This solution provides 3 alternatives to extract the data:

-* Automatic Windows: A script written with PowerShell + AWS Cli
+* Windows Script: A script written with PowerShell + AWS Cli
-* Automatic Bash: A script written with Bash + AWS Cli
+* Bash (Linux/MacOS) Script: A script written with Bash + AWS Cli
 * Manual: SQL Queries to execute on your preferred SQL Editor

 ### Prerequisites